-Its services solve natural disaster awareness problems and promote personal and employee safety, asset protection, risk management, as well as helping to mitigate the financial impact of adverse events.
-The GNIS system is globally scalable.
+The Group's services solve natural disaster awareness problems and promote personal and employee safety, asset protection, risk management, as well as helping to mitigate the financial impact of adverse events.
+The SARP system is globally scalable.

 COVID-19 Impact Assessment